ThreeTheOG/Random/README.md

 Webhost is a simple way to host a website with Python instead of other methods like Apache.

+SimplePassGen is a simple password generator that uses all characters.

 ## Contributing

 Please don't try to contribute, I won't accept them as I don't care very much about these old projects. <3